alexa-skillz/technical-interview/README.md

 The Alexa whiteboarding interview trainer is built to help you practice whitboarding questions.

-### Suggest new quesiton questions at https://interviewoverflow.herokuapp.com
+### Suggest new questions at https://interviewoverflow.herokuapp.com